mlopes/CliNotifier/README.md

 ## Current Caveats

 - Currently, it only supports a single configuration file in the user's home folder
-- Currently, the only existing configuration is the webhook URL.
-Other configurations, such as the user to @ when notifying should be added soon.
-Those changes will likely break compatibility with the current plain text config file.
-- Currently, it doesn't @user when sending a notification
+- Currently, it @user when sending a notification, but it miserably fails to notify the user if the username have spaces.
+The message is still publish, but slack doesn't consider it a mention.
+This is probably related to the API version used by linklater.
 - At the moment there's no distribution of the Slack plugin yet, to use it for now you'll have to compile it and install it on Slack yourself (I'll get to that soon 😜)
 - Currently, it uses an out of date version of the Slack API which doesn't supported neatly formmated messages, this is due to a dependency on linklater.
 Hopefuly this will change soon